TritonDataCenter/sdc-docker/README.md

 Devs: When updating the sdc-docker server official version, you'll need to be sure to update the following:

-1. update SERVER_VERSION version in lib/common.js
+1. update both *API_VERSION* and *SERVER_VERSION* version in lib/constants.js
-2. update the test client version in test/integration/helpers.js
-3. update the docker cli test client version in globe-theatre/bin/nightly-test-docker-integration-cli
+2. update the docker cli test client version in globe-theatre/bin/nightly-test-docker-integration-cli